 OLED (Organic Light Emitting Diodes) are light emitting panels made from organic (carbon based) materials that emit light when electricity is applied.
-OLED are used today to make beautiful and efficient displays, but it is also possible to use the technology to create white light panels for lighting.
+OLED are used today to make beautiful and efficient displays and large, efficient and beautiful lighting panels.

 An OLED 'light bulb' is a thin film of material that emits light.
 OLED is the only technology that can create large "area" lighting panels (as opposed to point or line lighting enabled by LEDs and fluorescent bulbs).
 OLEDs can be used to make flexible and transparent panels, and can also be color-tunable.
 OLEDs emit beautiful soft diffused light - in fact OLEDs lighting is the closest light source to natural light (with the exception of the old incandescent lamps).

 OLED lighting on the market

 Several companies already offer OLED lighting panels - including Philips/OLEDWorks, Osram, LG, Konica Minolta and others.
 Current production lines are still small, and prices are still high, but we see rapid advances in performance and price and hopefully OLED lighting prices will drop dramatically once mass production is achieved.

 Above you can see a video review we posted a couple of years ago, showing sample OLED panels from Philips, OSRAM, Blackbody and Lumiotec.
 Current panels on the market are larger, brighter and more efficient than those available back then, and some companies already produce flexible and transparent panels as well.

 The OLED lighting market

 There are several companies that produce OLED panels, but most of these panels should be considered as "samples" as production volume is low.
 The leading OLED producers at this stage are LG Display, OLEDWorks/Philips and Konica Minolta.
 LG is offering the widest range of panels, including flexible panels and the largest OLED in production (at 320 x320 mm).